Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 OEmbed

-Incidentally, the unfurl library fetches the media metadata necessary for the format behind the scenes.
+Incidentally, unfurl works diligently behind the scenes fetching the media metadata necessary for the format.

 Canva